Las Pozas: Design and creation

-One significant artisan who played a large role in the creation of the concrete sculptures is Jose Aguilar, a skilled Mexican carpenter.
-Using the sketches and designs of Edward James he made wooden molds in which cement could be poured in through, and when dried would harden to the shape of the mould.
+A significant artisan who played a large role in the creation of the concrete sculptures is Jose Aguilar, a skilled Mexican carpenter.
+Using the sketches and designs of Edward James he made wooden molds into which cement could be poured, and when dried would harden to the shape of the mold.

-Originally, James Edward used his stay in San Luis Potosi, Mexico as a ground to grow orchids and create his own private zoo.
+Originally, James used his land to grow orchids and create his own private zoo.
 For this reason, many of the original structures found in Las Pozas at one point were meant to house his pets: deer, flamingos, ducks, boa constrictors, etc. Jose Horna was the artisan who was given the job to create the cages for the boa constrictors.

-Besides the structures designed for the animals, most of the structures the James’ brought to life had no intended functionality, their main purpose was purely for aesthetics.

-Edward James often described how wanted his structures to form part of nature and/or blend into it.
+Besides the structures designed for the animals, most of the structures that James created had no intended functionality; their main purpose was purely aesthetic.
+He often described how wanted his structures to form part of nature and/or blend into it.
 For this reason many of his designs were of plants, flowers, mushrooms and other natural elements.
 There are arches made to imitate plants like the Indian shot leaves (papatla), flowers made of concrete and birds made of concrete.

-Edward James, at one point had also constructed a house made of concrete, bricks and bamboo in which he resided when he traveled to Mexico.
+James at one point had also constructed a house made of concrete, bricks and bamboo in which he resided when he traveled to Mexico.

-One of the most popular structures would have to be “the stairway to heaven,” which refers to the concrete structure composed of columns that imitate the reproductive aspects of an orchid flower, with two staircases spiraling around them and connecting at the height of 20m.
+One of the most popular structures is the Staircase to Heaven, which refers to the concrete structure composed of columns that imitate the reproductive aspects of an orchid flower, with two staircases spiraling around them and connecting at a height of 20m.

 Ownership

-After the death of Edward James in 1984, Plutarco Gastélum Esquer, a Yaqui indian who was a photographer.
-He met James when he first traveled to Mexico became responsible for Las Pozas, which he unkept for a couple years in the 1980’s.
-Gastélum had always overseen construction for Las Pozas while James was not in Mexico as he was the true land owner of La Conchita.
-However due to the strong financial burden of its upkeep Gastélum was forced to take certain measures.
-At first, he had sold parts of the land for which Las Posas reside on.
-Due to the Mexican law that declares waterways federal property any, in 1994 the land was opened to the public which eventually led to its declaration of a state culture heritage site in 2006.
+After the death of Edward James in 1984, Las Pozas came under the ownership of Plutarco Gastélum.
+He met James when he first traveled to Mexico, and became responsible for Las Pozas, which he kept for a couple years in the 1980s.
+Gastélum had overseen construction for Las Pozas while James was not in Mexico as he was the true land owner of La Conchita.
+However, due to the strong financial burden of its upkeep, Gastélum was forced to take certain measures.
+At first, he sold parts of the land on which Las Posas resides.
+Due to the Mexican law that declares any waterways to be federal property, in 1994 the land was opened to the public which eventually led to its declaration as a state culture heritage site in 2006.

 In the summer of 2007, the Fundación Pedro y Elena Hernández, the company Cemex, and the government of San Luis Potosí paid about $2.2 million for Las Pozas and created Fondo Xilitla, a foundation that oversees the preservation and restoration of the site.